Looking for a great day trip in Hong Kong to get away from the bustle of city life? Look no further than our guide to things to do in Lantau!

 4. Discovery Bay

-This resort town in east Lantau has all the right ingredients for a day trip: two beaches, several restaurants, outdoor and indoor playgrounds for kids, a park that’s great for picnics, and a new mall and skating rink.
-It also has some great hiking trails to Trappist Monastery and Mui Wo, and if you visit on a Sunday, you can check out the market events organized at the Discovery Bay Plaza or the North Plaza.
-Don’t forget to claim the Dine ‘N Ride promo, where if you have a meal at one of the restaurants, your ferry ride is free!
+This resort town in East Lantau has all the right ingredients for a day trip: two beaches, several restaurants, outdoor and indoor playgrounds for kids, a park that’s great for picnics, a mall, and a skating rink.
+It also has some great hiking trails to Trappist Monastery and Mui Wo.
+Plus, if you visit on a Sunday, you can check out the market events organised at the Discovery Bay Plaza or the North Plaza.

 5. Cheung Sha